jmcollin78/versatile_thermostat/README.md

 Example of synchronized triggering:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/multi-switch-activation.png?raw=true)

+It is possible to choose an over switch thermostat which controls air conditioning by checking the "AC Mode" box.
+In this case, only the cooling mode will be visible.

 For a ```thermostat_over_climate``` thermostat:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-linked-entity2.png?raw=true)

+It is possible to choose an over climate thermostat which controls reversible air conditioning by checking the “AC Mode” box.
+In this case, depending on the equipment ordered, you will have access to heating and/or cooling.

 ## Configure the TPI algorithm coefficients
 Click on 'Validate' on the previous page and you will get there: